 - Programming in Python: using variables, user input and selection statements to solve problems such as designing an encryption algorithm.
 Understanding data types, using lists and understanding error messages to improve and debug programs.
-Using procedures, iteration and comments to make more efficient and maintainable programs. - Online safety and digital literacy: Information and the Internet: reliability, validity and bias personal data; how to stay in control; how to report a problem. - Binary, bits and bytes: developing knowledge on how computers handle data, and developing ability to do calculations in binary. - Modelling: investigations using spreadsheets; answering "what if...?" questions and using absolute cell references. - Website and app design: structuring, refining and presenting information for a specific audience. - Networks: advantages, topologies, wired & wireless technologies, protocols, malware & threat prevention.
+Using procedures, iteration and comments to make more efficient and maintainable programs. - Online safety and digital literacy: Information and the Internet: reliability, validity and bias personal data; how to stay in control; how to report a problem. - Representing data: Binary, bits and bytes: developing knowledge on how computers represent images, sound and text. - Spreadsheets: RANK function and why absolute cell references are needed; applying suitable rules for data validation and cell protection. - Website and app design: structuring, refining and presenting information for a specific audience. - Networks: advantages of different topologies; wired & wireless technologies, protocols, malware & threat prevention.